 Please click here to apply online.
 You can also apply in writing with a form available at the school office.

 If you do qualify, we would urge you to take up the entitlement which will support the entire school.
 Claiming your £1320 releases much needed funding from other sources to benefit every child at school.

 Free School Meals

 In Reception and KS1, all children will be provided with a free school meal, whether or not they are registered, but the school will not be able to claim the £1320 unless you register, so PLEASE do by clicking on the image!

 It is not necessary for your child to take up the free school meal and they may continue with their present lunch arrangement if wished.
 All that is needed is a National Insurance number and our office staff will help with form filling, or with contacting a translator for most languages, if anyone is unsure what to do.

 The Governing Body is required to provide the following report to parents.
 The reporting system has been reviewed and an improved Pupil Premium Strategy document was introduced from September 2017.

-Links to the Pupil Premium Policy can be found on our polices page - or click here to be taken to that page.
+All Saints Pupil Premium Policy can be found on our polices page - or click here to be taken to that page.